-Miguel served for six years at the George W. Bush Institute where he worked to advance the employment, education, health, and well-being needs of our country’s veterans.
-He was selected by President Bush as the Director of the Bush Institute’s Military Service Initiative, providing national leadership, policy, and programming to foster successful transition outcomes for post-9/11 veterans and military families.
-As the inaugural April and Jay Graham Fellow, an Endowed Chair at the Bush Institute, he worked to enhance veteran outcomes and create value for cross sector organizations serving this population by synchronizing and aligning effort, and driving impact across the public, private, non-profit and philanthropic sectors.
+Prior to his work at Cicero, Miguel served at the George W. Bush Institute.
+He was selected by President Bush as the Director of the Bush Institute’s Military Service Initiative.
+Miguel provided national leadership, policy, and programming to foster successful transition outcomes for post-9/11 veterans and military families.
+Miguel was also selected as the inaugural April and Jay Graham Fellow, an Endowed Chair at the Bush Institute.
+As President Bush’s representative, he worked to enhance veteran outcomes and create value for cross sector organizations serving this population by synchronizing and aligning effort, and driving impact across the public, private, non-profit, and philanthropic sectors.

-Prior to joining the Bush Institute, Colonel Howe spent over 24-years in the United States Army.
-An Infantry and Special Forces Officer, he culminated his service commanding the 7th Special Forces Group for fourteen months.
+Colonel Howe served in the United States Army for over 24-years as an Infantry and Special Forces Officer.
+He culminated his service commanding the 7th Special Forces Group for fourteen months.
 Miguel has led US, Special Operations, and International forces in Latin America, Iraq, and Afghanistan.
 He was appointed by Presidential Commission as a White House Fellow and appointed to serve as senior advisor to the CEO of the Millennium Challenge Corporation.
 He also commanded a recruiting Battalion.
 Miguel is a graduate of the United States Military Academy and earned a Master of Arts in National Security Studies from Georgetown University.
 Miguel is married and the proud father of two children on the pathway to national service.